Posted on 16 Comments

 8.4V Capable: No

-When I decided to include the test of the HXT900 servo in this research, I realized how many times I used it for building my models taking its accuracy and reliability as an axiom.
+When I decided to include the test of the HXT900 servo in this research, I realized how many times I used it, taking its accuracy and reliability as an axiom.

-HXT900 has proved itself to be a golden standard of a budget micro servo and continues to be so in recent years.
+HXT900 has proven itself to be a golden standard for a budget micro servo and continues to be so in recent years.

 The manufacturer and I strongly encourage you to get them from HobbyKing only, which doesn’t specify that this servo runs on 3.7V.

-Considering that the size of the modern DLG parts has shrunk significantly, it will not make a fit with some of them.
+Considering that the size of the modern DLG parts has shrunk significantly, it will not fit with some of them.

-However, if you are building some balsa DLG using the old plans or just handed an oldie by your clubmate… In any case, if you have room to fit this servo, it won’t be a waste of money.
+However, if you are building some balsa DLG and have room to fit this servo, it would be a decent choice.

-The worth thing that can happen with it is stripped gear which you can source online and often from your local hobby stores.
+The worst thing that can happen to it is stripped gear, which you can source online and often from your local hobby stores.

-Regardless of the above, just check how fast it moves and how accurate the centering is in the video below.
+Regardless, check how fast it moves and how accurate the centering is in the video above.

 JX DPI DHV56MG [Digital]